shortbloke/home_assistant_config/README.md

 This is my currently active set of configuration files for my [Home Assistant](https://home-assistant.io) running on Raspberry Pi.
 Integrating with:

 ## Core Hardware of Home Assistant Hub
- - [Raspberry Pi 3 Model B](http://amzn.to/2hI9tyc) - Core control system, running Rasbian.
+ - [Raspberry Pi 3 Model B](http://amzn.to/2hI9tyc) - Core control system, running Raspbian.
- - [RFXCOM RFXtrx433E](http://amzn.to/2wFwO63) - Enables RX/TX of 433Mhz signals over a range of protcols.
+ - [RFXCOM RFXtrx433E](http://amzn.to/2wFwO63) - Enables RX/TX of 433Mhz signals over a range of protocols.
-   - Note: Lotds of different protols in use on 433Mhz which may need to be enabled via a management utility.
+   - Note: Lots of different protocols in use on 433Mhz which may need to be enabled via a management utility.
 433Mhz lacks any real security.
-If you capture the code you can control the device, as I found out by accidentially controlling a neighbours plug-in sockets.
+If you capture the code you can control the device, as I found out by accidentally controlling a neighbour's plug-in sockets.
  - [Aeotec Z-Stick Gen5 (ZW090)](http://amzn.to/2wrrgwI) - Provides interface to Z-Wave Mesh Network devices.
  - Plus case, Power Supply and MicroSD Card.

 ## Devices controlled by Home Assistant
-The following devices are controlled via my Home Assisant configurations.
+The following devices are controlled via my Home Assistant configurations.
 They may also provide sensors as input.
 ### Climate Control
  - [Nest Thermostat (3rd generation)](http://amzn.to/2umTkEp)
    - Home Assistant Component: [Nest](https://home-assistant.io/components/nest/) & related sub components